Skip to main content

 • dinotefuran (Venom): 1 to 4 oz/A for foliar application to head and stem brassicas, 2 to 3 oz/A for foliar application to leafy brassicas; PHI 1d, REI 12h, Bee: H, Group 4A.

 • fenpropathrin (Danitol* 2.4EC): 10.66 to 16 oz/A; PHI 7d, REI 24h, Bee: H, Group 3.
-For head and stem brassicas only.
+Head and stem brassicas only.
 Do not apply during bloom or if bees are actively foraging.
-May be combined with Belay (see label for rates and increased PHI).
+May be combined with Belay (see label for rates).

 • gamma-cyhalothrin (Declare*): 1.02 to 1.54 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
 Head and stem brassicas only.